Mamesoke/Mamesoke/README.md

 - 👋 Welcome!, I’m @Mamesoke
-- 👀 I’m interested in #Swift, #iOS and #Unity
+- 👀 I’m interested in #Swift, #SwiftUI, #iOS and #Unity
-- 🌱 I’m currently learning #SwiftUI
+- 🌱 I’m currently learning #LLMs and prompt engineering
 - 📫 Give me a touch by DM on twitter @Mamesoke

 <!---